sinaBaharlouei/I-CONVEX/readme.md

     ClusteringReads/Clustering$ chmod 777 commands.sh
     ClusteringReads/Clustering$ ./commands.sh
     ```
 At the end, the reads and their corresponding cluster identifiers will be written in **MergedClusters.csv**.
-Moreover, a folder **clusters/** containing subfolders each of which represents a cluster
+Moreover, a folder **Clusters/** which contains subfolders each of which represents a cluster
 will be created.

 ## Run Pre-clustering on a High-Performance Computing(HPC) Server (Advanced version)